Law Firm in Pakistan

 • Talaq (Divorce by Husband): The husband can initiate divorce by pronouncing Talaq (divorce), following a formal procedure.

-• Khula (Divorce by Wife): The wife can file for divorce under Khula, a process where she seeks to terminate the marriage in exchange for compensation, often returning the mahr (dower).
+• Khula (Divorce by Wife): A divorce lawyer can assist the wife in filing for divorce under Khula, a process where she seeks to terminate the marriage in exchange for compensation, typically returning the mahr (dower) to her husband.

 (2) For Muslim Men (Talaq Process)

-A husband can initiate divorce by pronouncing Talaq three times, either in writing or verbally.
-It is mandatory to follow the 90-day waiting period (iddat) after the first pronouncement.
+A divorce lawyer can guide a husband through the process of initiating a divorce by pronouncing Talaq three times, either in writing or verbally.
+It is essential to adhere to the mandatory 90-day waiting period (iddat) after the first pronouncement to ensure the divorce process follows legal and religious requirements.

 The husband must submit a Talaq deed to the local Union Council or relevant authority for registration.

-If there are no disputes, a simple Talaq process can be completed within a few months, with the husband’s clear intention.
+If there are no disputes, a simple Talaq process can be completed within a few months, provided the husband’s clear intention is established.
+A divorce lawyer can ensure that the process follows all legal steps smoothly and efficiently, facilitating a quick and uncomplicated resolution.

 (3) For Non-Muslims: